eclipse-openj9/openj9-docs/docs/xenableexcessivegc.md

 |`-Xenableexcessivegc`  | Enable exception  | :fontawesome-solid-check:{: .yes aria-hidden="true"}<span class="sr-only">yes</span>     |
 |`-Xdisableexcessivegc` | Disable exception |                                                                                    |

+These options can be used with all OpenJ9 GC policies.

 <!-- ==== END OF TOPIC ==== xenableexcessivegc.md ==== -->
 <!-- ==== END OF TOPIC ==== xdisableexcessivegc.md ==== -->